What does your average workday at IVU entail?

 And where does your interest in public transport stem from?

-When I came to Germany, I found it fascinating that the bus was meant to leave at 7:15 a.m. according to the timetable, and did actually leave at 7:15 a.m.
-If I didn't get to the bus stop until 7:16 a.m., the bus had already gone (laughs).
-I've been interested in what goes on behind the scenes of public transport ever since.
+When I came to Germany, I found it fascinating that a bus scheduled to leave at 7:15 a.m. would actually leave at 7:15 a.m. too.
+If I didn't get to the bus stop until 7:16 a.m., the bus had already gone [laughs].
+And I've been fascinated by what goes on behind the scenes of public transport ever since.